Lucky Unit 13 (Long Essay on Institutional Living)

 Because Medicaid makes getting on home care waivers ridiculously complex and difficult, whereas institutionalization is easily funded, I ended up here, at a city rehab hospital while I wait for home care to be set up for me in Manhattan.
 This is my waiting period.

-So for now, I’m living in what I’ll call the “Alcatraz Institute for the Permanently Crippled,” in unit A13, until I get home care.
+So for now, I’m living on an island designed for the reform of 19th century plug uglies, in what I’ll call the “Alcatraz Institute for the Permanently Crippled,” in unit A13, until I get home care.

 Ah, lucky unit 13, an alternate world within this alternate island universe.